-The procedures applied were as follows:
+The procedures applied are detailed below:

-- Understanding of the information prepared by the Company in relation to the system of ICFR and assessment of whether this information addresses all the information required in section F, relating to the description of the system of ICFR, of the Annual Corporate Governance Report model established in CNMV Circular 5/2103, of 12 June, subsequently modified by CNMV Circular 7/2105, of 22 December and CNMV Circular 2/2108, of 12 June. - 2.
-Inquiries of personnel in charge of preparing the information detailed in point 1 above for the purpose of: (i) understanding the process of preparing it; (ii) obtaining the information required in order to assess whether the terminology used is adapted to the definitions provided in the reference framework; (iii) obtaining the information on whether the aforementioned control procedures have been implemented and are in use at the Company. - 3.
+- 1. Reading and understanding of the information prepared by the Institution in relation to the ICFR detailed information included in the Management Report and assessment of whether this information addresses all the required information that follows the minimum content described in the section F, relating to the description of the ICFR, of the IAGG model as established in Circular no. 5/2013, dated June 12, 2013 of the National Securities Market Commission (CNMV), and subsequent amendments, the most recent being Circular no. 1/2020, dated October 6 of the CNMV. - 2.
+Inquiries of personnel in charge of preparing the information detailed in point 1 above for the purpose of: (i) understanding the process of preparing it; (ii) obtaining the information required in order to assess whether the terminology used is adapted to the definitions provided in the reference framework; (iii) obtaining the information on whether the aforementioned control procedures have been implemented and are in use at the Group. - 3.
 Reviewing the explanatory supporting documentation for the information detailed in point 1 above, including the documentation furnished directly to the personnel in charge of preparing the ICFR descriptive information.
-In this respect, the aforementioned documentation includes reports prepared by the Internal Audit Department, senior executives or other internal or external experts providing support functions to the Audit Committee. - 4.
-Comparing the information detailed in point 1 above with the Company's knowledge of the system of ICFR obtained as a result of the procedures carried out as part of the audit of its financial statements. - Inspecting the minutes of meetings of the Board of Directors, the Audit Committee and of other Company committees in order to assess the consistency between the ICFR issues addressed therein and the information detailed in point 1 above. - Obtaining the representation letter concerning the work performed, duly signed by the personnel in charge of the preparation of the information detailed in point 1 above.
+In this respect, the aforementioned documentation includes reports prepared by the Internal Audit Department, senior executives or other internal or external experts providing support functions to the Audit Committee.

+- 4. Comparing the information detailed in point 1 above with the Group's knowledge of the system of ICFR obtained as a result of the procedures carried out as part of the audit of its financial statements. - 5.
+Reviewing the minutes of meetings of the Governing Board, the Audit Committee and of other Group committees in order to assess the consistency between the ICFR issues addressed therein and the information detailed in point 1 above. - 6.
+Obtaining the representation letter concerning the work performed, duly signed by the personnel in charge of the preparation of the information detailed in point 1 above.